Aviral-Kaushik/Zevon-Online-Shopping-App/README.md

 # Zevon-Online-Shopping-App
 Zevon is an E-commerce platform for shopping.
-This Application includes all the features that needs for an E-commerce application.
+This Application includes all the features that need for an E-commerce application.

-In this application, I have used firebase realtime database for handling the user data and used firebase cloud storage for storing images and videos of the user.
+In this application, I have used Firebase realtime database for handling the user data and used Firebase cloud storage for storing images and videos of the user.

-I have used Kotlin as a backend langauage for developing this applicationa and used XML for making the UI of this application.
+I have used Kotlin as a backend language for developing this application and used XML for making the UI of this application.

-In this application, I have also implemented animation for better user experience.
+In this application, I have also implemented animation for a better user experience.

-In this application, a user can apply for becoming a seller and after becoming a selller the user can sell its own product on Zevon.
+In this application, a user can apply for becoming a seller and after becoming a seller the user can sell their own product on Zevon.

-In this application user can rate and write is views regrading a product concern.
+In this application users can rate and write is views regarding a product concern.

 ## Screenshots